adheek-r/FIFA-20/README.md

 ## **Tools and Libraries:**

-Python: Core programming language used. pandas, numpy: For data manipulation and analysis.
+Python: Core programming language used.

+Pandas, Numpy: For data manipulation and analysis.

-scikit-learn: For clustering and machine learning tasks. matplotlib, seaborn: For data visualization.
+Scikit-learn: For clustering and machine learning tasks.

+Matplotlib, Seaborn: For data visualization.